1st Overall Draft Picks: Which League Does it Better?

 What’s interesting is that not one of these players led a single season in AV.
 While a number of these players have had stellar campaigns, they weren’t statistically the best player in the league for any single season.
 However, both Michael Vick (2010 Player of the Year) and Eli Manning (2016 Man of the Year) were recognized as the top players.
 Also, Manning was the only player to help lead his team to a Super Bowl Championship.

-But, nine of the 10 players were recognized in some way – especially in the Pro Bowl, where seven players were honoured (six of them multiple times).
+That being said, nine of the 10 players were recognized in some way – especially in the Pro Bowl, where seven players were honoured (six of them multiple times).

 The last item to look at is the Hall of Fame eligibility.
 Of course, a lot more goes into this honour than CarAV, but it’s a good evaluator when comparing these 10 players to the best to ever play the game.
 The average is 90.05 for Hall of Fame players, putting five of these players drafted in the ’00s into that conversation.